previous | next

 1974 campaign.
 The Gardens was jammed; the proportion of teenagers was much

-larger than would nor- molly be the case because of the presence of The guess
+larger than would normally be the case because of the presence of The Guess

 my brain numbed by the uproar.
 The frenetic din that followed the music

-didn't diminish y a decibel.
+didn't diminish by a decibel.
 In mid-speech, my mind was elsewhere, vowing

 never again to accept an invitation to such an occasion.

 Pushing through the crowd five minutes later, I passed an old friend.